anongraph/graphrtx/README.md

 ## Overview

-GraphRTX loads standard graph datasets (`.mtx` Matrix Market files), builds GPU-optimized adjacency structures (UASP, triangles and AABBs), and executes a suite of common graph algorithms using either:
+GraphRTX loads standard graph datasets (`.mtx` Matrix Market files), builds GPU-optimized adjacency structures (UASP, triangles, and AABBs), and executes a suite of common graph algorithms using either:
 - pure **CUDA**, or
 - **OptiX + CUDA hybrid** pipelines that exploit RT cores for traversal.
 A GPU memory manager allows to analyze graphs larger than GPU memory efficiently.